renpy/renpy/sphinx/source/incompatible.rst

 6.12.0
 ------

-The definition of the `items` parameter of the :ref:`Choice` and ``nvl_choice`` screens has changed.
-The ``nvl_choice`` screen is deprecated in favor of the :ref:`NVL` screen.
+The definition of the `items` parameter of the :ref:`choice-screen` and ``nvl_choice`` screens has changed.
+The ``nvl_choice`` screen is deprecated in favor of the :ref:`nvl-screen` screen.

 Screens may be invoked at any time, in order to allow for image prediction, unless they have a predict property of False.
 When the